<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Did it feel too small?
 Too big?
 Just right?
 Did you like the style of architecture?
 Why or why not?
 What transportation services are available?
 Did the campus feel safe?
 Are classes within a major located in a specific area?

-Your Notes/Thoughts About the CAMPUS:
+Your Notes/Thoughts About the Campus:

 hubspot lines.png